Page Two (EP)

 Page Two is the second extended play (EP) by South Korean girl group Twice.
-The album was released digitally and physically on April 25, 2016, by JYP Entertainment and distributed by KT Music.
-It is supported by the lead single, "Cheer Up" which was produced by South Korean producing duo Black Eyed Pilseung.
+The album was released on April 25, 2016, by JYP Entertainment.
+It is supported by the lead single, "Cheer Up", which was produced by South Korean producing duo Black Eyed Pilseung.

 Consisting of seven tracks in total which incorporates various genres including dance-pop and hip hop, the EP became a commercial success for the group, reaching over 150,000 copies sold by September 2016.
-It set a record for having the highest first-week sales out of all Korean girl group album releases in 2016, until it was surpassed by Twice's succeeding EP Twicecoaster: Lane 1 which was released six months later.
+It set a record for having the highest first-week sales out of all Korean girl group album releases in 2016, until it was surpassed by Twice's succeeding EP Twicecoaster: Lane 1, which was released six months later.